Vidushi1107/rag_tutorials/modules/02-chunking-strategies/README.md

 **3. Token-based** — split on tokenizer tokens rather than characters.
 Characters are a proxy for what you actually care about (context window and cost), and the proxy is bad: code and tables run ~2 characters per token while English prose runs ~4.
 If you are tight against a context limit, count the thing you are actually limited by.
+[Make each chunk contain a specified number of tokens, rather than a specified number of characters.]

 **4. Structure-aware** (`MarkdownHeaderTextSplitter`, and equivalents for HTML/code) — split on the document's own structure, and promote headers into metadata.
 A chunk from the Atlas spec